anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The most successful people are those who are good at plan B.
+Quote: The superior man is satisfied and composed; the mean man is always full of distress.

-By: James A. Yorke
+By: Confucius